 Examples of courses in this major:

 This course is intended to provide students who are not in an intercultural ministry program with an understanding of the elements of culture and how they affect biblical ministry in intercultural and multicultural contexts.
-It is designed to help Christian workers become more effective in those contexts as their understanding permits them to shape their ministry to penetrate other cultures more deeply and, therefore, apply God’s Word more accurately.
+It is designed to help Christian workers become more effective in those contexts, as their understanding permits them to shape their ministry to penetrate other cultures more deeply and apply God’s Word more accurately.

 · The attitudes and responsibilities of a servant leader of the local church

 · A philosophy of local church ministry.
-In addition, a variety of specific applications of New Testament ecclesiology are discusses and applied to contemporary life and ministry
+In addition, a variety of specific applications of New Testament ecclesiology are discussed and applied to contemporary life and ministry

 This course combines both theory and practice.
 It introduces a functional methodology of organizing and developing the elements of a sermon.
 It examines issues of bridging exegesis and exposition as well as the application of biblical truth and the effective delivery to listeners.
 Approximately one-third of the course is devoted to a lab setting where lessons and sermons are videotaped and critiqued.

 This course intends to consider many of the issues surrounding the ministry of helping people deal with personal problems within the local church setting.
 The student will engage in reading, writing and discussion of selected issues related to the theory and practice of local church soul care and spiritual direction.
 During class, issues related to counseling expectations and practice, anthropological understandings, and specific personal problems will be addressed.
-Of the five specified values to which Grace Seminary is committed, this course seeks to accomplish growth in values 1, 3, 4, and 5.
+Of the five specified values to which Grace Seminary is committed, this course seeks to accomplish growth in values one, three, four and five.
 There are no prerequisites for this course.
 Three credit hours.

 The individuals who will challenge you to learn: